-The T230 mobile phone is designed to include an impressive set of features for a very reasonable price.
+The T290i/T290c mobile phone are designed to include an impressive set of features for a very reasonable price.
 The focus is on messaging, music, gaming, imaging, and connectivity.
 EMS picture messaging (text messaging with pictures and sounds), email, MMS (Multimedia messaging), and a snap-on camera accessory are all supported.